Diffusion-Based Representation Learning: Diffusion-based Representation Learning

-Intuitively, $E_\phi(x_0)$ selects the vector field used to denoise $x_0$ starting from $x_t$.
-We show in the following that \eqref{eq:repr_obj} is a valid representation learning objective.
+We show in the following that Equation \ref{eq:repr_obj} is a valid representation learning objective.
 The score of the perturbation kernel $\nabla_{x_t} \log p_{0t}(x_t | x_0)$ is a function of only $t$, $x_t$ and $x_0$.
-Thus the objective can be reduced to zero if all information about $x_0$ is contained in the latent representation $E_\phi(x_0)$.
-When $E_\phi(x_0)$ has no mutual information with $x_0$, the objective can only be reduced up to the constant in \eqref{eq:dsmesm}.
-Hence, our proposed formulation takes advantage of the non-zero lower-bound of \eqref{eq:dsmesm} which can only vanish when data information is distilled in a code provided as input to the model.
+Thus, the objective can be reduced to zero if all information about $x_0$ is contained in the latent representation $E_\phi(x_0)$.
+When $E_\phi(x_0)$ has no mutual information with $x_0$, the objective can only be reduced up to the constant in Equation \ref{eq:dsmesm}.
+Hence, our proposed formulation takes advantage of the non-zero lower-bound of Equation \ref{eq:dsmesm}, which can only vanish when the encoder $E_\phi(\cdot)$ properly distills information from the unperturbed data into a latent code, which is an additional input to the score model.
+These properties show that Equation \ref{eq:repr_obj} is a valid objective for representation learning.